WFED: 1940s

 In 1940, power was increased to 50,000 watts from a new transmitter site in Wheaton, Maryland.
 In March 1941, as part of the implementation of the North American Regional Broadcasting Agreement, the station was assigned to its current "clear channel" frequency of 1500 kHz, with the provision that it and KSTP, both "Class I-B" stations, had to maintain directional antennas at night to mutually protect each other from interference.

 The station's call letters were changed from WJSV to WTOP on April 4, 1943.
 The new call sign was selected to be easier to remember.
 In addition, at this time the highest AM band frequency in the U.S. was 1500 kHz, so the new call sign reflected the station's position near "the top of the dial" on radio receivers.

 CBS sold 55 percent majority control of WTOP to The Washington Post in February 1949; this deal was made so CBS could acquire full control of KQW in San Francisco.
-As part of the transaction, The Post divested WINX (1340 AM), but retained WINX-FM, which was renamed WTOP-FM, through a legal maneuver.
+As part of the transaction, The Post divested WINX (1340 AM), but retained WINX-FM (96.3 FM), which was renamed WTOP-FM, through a legal maneuver.
 The Post took over the remainder of WTOP in December 1954.

 1960s and 1970s: All-news

 After its signature personality Arthur Godfrey left WTOP in 1948 to concentrate on his television and midday network radio shows, the station gradually faded in popularity as it faced competition from The Washington Stars WMAL with the morning team of Harden and Weaver, and NBC-owned WRC which featured future Today Show personality Willard Scott.
 In the 1960s, after a series of failed music formats, WTOP phased out its music programming for a combination of newscasts and phone-in talk shows.

 A switch to all-news – at first only during the week – came in March 1969.
 Among those working for WTOP during this time were Sam Donaldson, later on ABC-TV; Jim Bohannon, who took Larry King's place on his all-night radio network talk show after King went to CNN; and including Ralph Begleiter and Jamie MacIntyre, both of whom went to CNN.

 WTOP studios were apparently a critical link in Emergency Broadcast System activation scenarios during the Cold War era.

 In 1971 the Post donated the original WTOP-FM at 96.3 MHz to Howard University, to "stimulate the intellectual and cultural life of the whole community and to train more people for the communications industry".
 On December 6, 1971, this station changed its call letters to WHUR-FM.

-The Post sold WTOP to The Outlet Company in June 1978, in reaction to the FCC's concerns that common ownership of newspapers and broadcasting outlets in the same city was an unhealthy consolidation of local media.
+The Post sold WTOP to The Outlet Company in June 1978, in reaction to the Federal Communications Commission's concerns that common ownership of newspapers and broadcasting outlets in the same city was an unhealthy consolidation of local media.
 One month later, WTOP-TV was swapped with the Detroit News's WWJ-TV, and became WDVM-TV.
 The station is today WUSA-TV, owned by Tegna.